joelshep/Tape/README.md

 the language used to specify the programs is so minimal and because so many "moves" (as Turing referred to them) are needed to carry out even simple tasks like adding 4-bit numbers, debugging can be challenging.
-So Tape provides basic functionality for stepping through programs, setting breakpoints (yet to be implemented), limiting execution times and so on.
+So Tape provides basic functionality for stepping through programs, setting breakpoints, limiting execution times (yet to be implemented) and so on.

 ## Basics of The Machine
 The Turing Machine implemented in Tape has a tape with a default length of 8192 "squares".
 A